Yewltin/Crowdscope/README.md

 This is my personal fork of the [CrowdScope project](https://github.com/smc94724/COMP47360-Research-Practicum---Team-7), a research practicum at University College Dublin.
-I served as **Frontend Lead** on the five-member team, where my primary responsibilities included UI/UX design and implementation, the creation of the frontend code as a whole with the intention of modularity for ease of replication on further locations, and general testing, bug fixing, and page responsiveness.
+I served as **Frontend Lead** on the team, where my primary responsibilities included UI/UX design and implementation, the creation of the frontend code as a whole with the intention of modularity for ease of replication on further locations, and general testing, bug fixing, and page responsiveness.

 **Live Deployment**: Currently in the process of updating backend and data to get it live again, watch this space!